VieVaWaldi/TestDrivenDevelopement/README.md

 # TestDrivenDevelopement

-Game of Life is a fun little simulation and I used this as an excuse to have fun during a students project.
+Game of Life is a fun little simulation that I used as an excuse to have fun during a students project.
 The goal was to implement something in TDD.
+This paradigm actually offers some real benefits and had some impacts on how my code was structured compared to what is happening usually.

 ### Using the project